ryyanwang/davinci/README.md

 # When Chat-GPT meets Third Reality

 ## Introduction
-Here in the Third Reality Lab, we were inspired by Mate Marschalko's demo using OpenAI models to create a more sophisticated and JARVIS-esque home assistant.
+I was inspired by Mate Marschalko's demo using OpenAI models to create a more sophisticated and JARVIS-esque home assistant.
 I **highly** suggest you go ahead and read (or at least gloss over) his [blogpost](https://matemarschalko.medium.com/chatgpt-in-an-ios-shortcut-worlds-smartest-homekit-voice-assistant-9a33b780007a).  as provides a good base understanding of the logic flow of the program.
 You can also watch his [demo](https://www.youtube.com/watch?v=THeet9bbphw&ab_channel=MateMarschalko).

-We tried to integrate this idea into the Home Assistant and Third Reality Ecosystem.
+I tried to integrate this idea into the Home Assistant and Third Reality Ecosystem.
 The difficulty lies in the fact that Third Reality has no integrations with Apple's Homekit ecosystem.
 In other words, you cannot directly control the devices from the IPhone; They required middleware.
-We decided to use a simple local JS server to parse information and use it to control the smart home devices.
+I decided to use a simple local JS server to parse information and use it to control the smart home devices.

 If you didn't take the time to read the blog post, I'll quickly summarize how it works in as simple terms as possible.
-We configure a prompt that gives the model details about our environment and the response we are looking for.
+I configure a prompt that gives the model details about our environment and the response I are looking for.
 The prompt should be specific to your own setup, so remember to adjust it to your own smart home setup.
 Also, once you understand the flow of the program, feel free to change the prompt if you come up with a better structure for request.
 The purpose of this repo is simply to provide a template/starting point for your smart home ecosystem.
-The following is the exact prompt we came up with in our demo:
+The following is the exact prompt I came up with in our demo:

 ![image](https://user-images.githubusercontent.com/77647164/231701017-9e47f1cf-2870-4122-9695-3178e6cf1c77.png)

-We can then give requests, and the model generate some action that it thinks is best fit for the request.
+I can then give requests, and the model generate some action that it thinks is best fit for the request.

 ##### Example 1: Command
 ###### Request: